Ant-Ghost/PicCode/README.md

 To uninstall, either delete the folder or double click `uninstall.sh`.
 It only removes the prerequistes(downloaded during installation) from your computer.

 *While installation, the `install.sh` creates `additions/installed.txt` to keep a record of prequisites downloaded.
-During uninstallation, `uninstall.sh` used `additions/installed.txt` to remove the prerequisites(downloaded during installation).
+During uninstallation, `uninstall.sh` use `additions/installed.txt` to remove the prerequisites(downloaded during installation).
 You may edit `additions/installed.txt` to keep your desired package.*